Govt's plans to accelerate infra projects will aid CV recovery: Grant Thornton Bharat

-New Delhi, May 20 (IANS) The Centre's initiatives to accelerate infrastructural projects will aid in the recovery of commercial vehicle (CV) industry, said consultancy firm Grant Thornton Bharat.
+New Delhi: The Centre's initiatives to accelerate infrastructural projects will aid in the recovery of commercial vehicle (CV) industry, said consultancy firm Grant Thornton Bharat.

 According to the firm, other initiatives like introduction of 'Vehicle Scrappage Policy' will provide support to the new age 'green, safe and efficient' vehicles.